Chris McKay

-Christopher McKay, also known as Chris Taylor (born November 11, 1973), is an American filmmaker and animator.
+Christopher McKay (born November 11, 1973) is an American filmmaker and animator.
 He is best known for directing and editing three seasons of Robot Chicken and two seasons of Moral Orel.
 He made his feature directorial debut with The Lego Batman Movie (2017), and has also directed The Tomorrow War (2021) and Renfield (2023).

 Early life and education

 McKay was born in Winter Park, Florida, but spent most of his childhood in Chicago, Illinois.
 Growing up, McKay was inspired by Alfred Hitchcock films and decided to pursue film.
 He shot his earliest work on his parents' Super 8 film camera.
 McKay attended Southern Illinois University for two years as a film student, and completed his degree at Columbia College Chicago.
 While studying in Chicago, McKay attended his first film shoot for the 1989 comedy Uncle Buck.

 Career

 In his early career McKay worked at several video and equipment rental companies.
 After purchasing production equipment of his own, he worked for three years shooting and editing music videos, industrial videos and local films.
 Then he started an editing job at a production company where he completed his first film 2wks, 1yr.
 McKay started his career as an editor, after leaving that company he first edited a film of his friend, titled Kwik Stop.